The Pugmatian is pretty self-explanatory when it comes to the two breeds that have been brought together to produce this hybrid dog.

 The majority of people will have heard of both the Pug and the Dalmatian, but this combination is certainly going to come as a surprise.

-Also, there may be some uncertainty as to how the two of them are able to be combined in this way, but that is where our complete guide is going to help.
+Also, there may be some uncertainty as to how the two of them can be combined in this way, but that is where our complete guide is going to help.

-After all, that is clearly something that any sensible dog owner should want for their pet.
+After all, that is something that any sensible dog owner should want for their pet.

 However, just before we go ahead and dive into their various needs and requirements, we just want you to take a moment to consider a few things that are important surrounding this breed.